Pulp capping: Direct

-This technique is used when a pulpal exposure occurs, either due to caries extending to the pulp chamber, or accidentally, during caries removal.
-It is only feasible if the exposure is made through non infected dentin and there is no recent history of spontaneous pain (i.e. irreversible pulpitis) and a bacteria-tight seal can be applied.
+This technique is used when a pulpal exposure or near-exposure occurs, either due to caries extending to the pulp chamber, or accidentally, during caries removal.
+It is only feasible if the exposure is made through uninfected dentin, and any pulpitis is reversible (that is, there is no recent history of spontaneous pain, indicating irreversible pulpitis) and a bacteria-tight seal can be applied.

 Once the exposure is made, the tooth is isolated from saliva to prevent contamination by use of a dental dam, if it was not already in place.
 The tooth is then washed and dried, and the protective material placed, followed finally by a dental restoration which gives a bacteria-tight seal to prevent infection.

-Since pulp capping is not always successful in maintaining the vitality of the pulp, the dentist will usually keep the status of the tooth under review for about 1 year after the procedure.
+Since pulp capping is not always successful in maintaining the vitality of the pulp, the dentist will usually keep the status of the tooth under review for about a year after the procedure.
+Success rates (the chance that the tooth will be preserved) have risen with newer protective materials.